hcook95/rw-python/README.md

 This tutorial is based on Lesson1 of the RapidWright tutorial found
 here: https://github.com/Xilinx/RapidWright/blob/master/src/com/xilinx/rapidwright/examples/Lesson1.java

-### rwroute
+### rwroute (Design Router)
-RWRoute is a new open-source router written in RapidWright.
+RWRoute is a new open-source, timing-based router written in RapidWright.
-It provides a substantial speedup to routing when compared to Vivado's router, with the sacrifice of timing.
+It provides a substantial speedup to routing when compared to Vivado's router, with a sacrifice in the critical path delay.
 This may be useful for applications such as quick design iterations.

-This program not as much of a tutorial as much as it is a simple wrapper over RWRouter.
+This program not as much of a tutorial as much as it is a simple wrapper over the RWRouter main function.
 To use simply run 'python rwroute <input.dcp> <output.dcp>'.
 Note that RWRoute currently only works with UltraScale+ devices.

+This file also contains the code of RWRoute.main() converted from Java into Python.
+This code is commented out, and can be used to understand and manipulate the main function of RWRoute.